-Degree requirements: Bachelor's degree from an accredited institution in the United States, or its equivalent, as determined by the dean of graduate studies
+Degree requirements: Bachelor's degree from an accredited institution in the United States, or its equivalent.
+An undergraduate business degree is not required; all undergraduate majors are welcome.

 Test score required: Yes

 International applicants must submit a TOEFL score of at least 80 on the Internet-based test that is less than two years old.